JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-07-06-Analyzing-anti-analysis-features-in-gootkit.md

 del %%0
 ```

-(%u is a C format specifier)
+(`%u` is a C format specifier)

 The commands first removes readonly, system, and hidden attributes to the file passed as an argument, then loops until the file has been deleted, once it has been the batch script removes itself from the filesystem.

-The malware copies its executable path to a buffer and decrypts the string "%lu.bat", this time varying it's decoding, by merging the xor key and the encoded bytes together.
+The malware copies its executable path to a buffer and decrypts the string `"%lu.bat"`, this time varying it's decoding, by merging the xor key and the encoded bytes together.
 It proceeds by replacing the filename from the buffer, to create the script file inside the same directory.
 ```c
 lstrcpyW(script_path, executable_path);    // "C:\\path\\gootkit.exe"
 script_filename = last_index_of(script_path, '\\') + 1;